simonwahll/wahllcontent/dart/dart/comments.md

 ## Multiple Lines Comments

-These are the same types of comment you can find in C. They start with a slash followed by an asterisk (`/*`) and end with an asterisk followed by a slash (`*/`).
+These are the same types of comments you can find in C. They start with a slash followed by an asterisk (`/*`) and end with an asterisk followed by a slash (`*/`).
 This type of comment can span multiple lines because everything between the `/*` and the `*/` is part of the comment.

 Example: